Martin of Soure

-Martin of Soure or Martin Arias (b.
-11th century, Auranca, Portugal; d.
-31 January 1146 in Córdoba, Al-Andalus) was a Portuguese captive canon.
+Martin of Soure, born Martinho Manuel de Soure and also known as Martinho Árias, was a canon of the Cathedral of Coimbra, and a martyr of the Catholic Church.

 Life

-Arias was the son of Manuel Aires and Argia.
+Martin was the son of Manuel Aires and Argia.
 He entered clerical service under the care of Bishop Maurice of Coimbra.
-Bishop Maurice was the cousin of Martinho's father, who requested he oversee his son's training.
+Bishop Maurice was the cousin of Martin's father, who requested that the Bishop oversee his son's training.

-Martinho lived and trained in the house of the bishop (in Fradelos, Albergaria-a-Velha, Aveiro District).
-Later in life, Martinho served as the canon of the Cathedral of Coimbra.
+Martin lived and trained in the house of the Bishop (in Fradelos, Albergaria-a-Velha, Aveiro District).
+Later in life, Martin served as the canon of the Cathedral of Coimbra.

-As an ordained priest, Martinho led an exemplary life and was admired for his virtue and charity.
+As an ordained priest, Martin led an exemplary life and was admired for his virtue and charity.
 Around 1124 he moved to the border town of Soure with his brother Mendo.
-He established an ecclesiastical chapter to restore the church and give spiritual assistance to people who had been attacked by Muslims in 1117.
+He established an ecclesiastical chapter to restore the church and give spiritual assistance to people who had been attacked by Almoravids in 1117.

+Martyrdom

-In 1144, the Muslim governor of Santarém Abu Zakaria occupied and destroyed Soure, dispersing a large part of the population to Santarém.
-There, he predicted the conquest of the city by Afonso I of Portugal and was sent to Évora, Seville, and Córdoba, where he was tortured and died in prison by Abu Zakaria's order in 1146.
+In 1144, the Almorvid governor of Santarém, Abu Zakaria, captured and destroyed the Knights Templar Castle of Soure, ultimately taking a number of prisoners including Martin to Santarém.
+While being held as a prison, Martin predicted that Afonso I of Portugal would avenge the destruction of Soure by attacking and capturing Santarém.
+As a result of this prophecy, Abu Zakaria's had Martin taken to Évora, Seville, and eventually Córdoba, where Martin was tortured and died in prison in 1146.

-The monk Salvado de Santa Cruz wrote about the life of Saint Martinho de Soure around 1150.
+The monk Salvado de Santa Cruz wrote about the life of Saint Martin of Soure in approximately 1150.